hyperspy/hyperspy-website/download.rst

 There are multiple ways to install HyperSpy, please refer to the `installation chapter of the User Guide <http://hyperspy.org/hyperspy-doc/current/user_guide/install.html>`_ for details.

 If you are on Microsoft Windows and you are new to Python the easiest way to get started is installing the Windows bundle below.
-For other platforms and experience users we recommend installing with `Anaconda <http://hyperspy.org/hyperspy-doc/current/user_guide/install.html#quick-instructions-to-install-hyperspy-using-anaconda-linux-macos-windows>`_.
+For other platforms and experienced users we recommend installing with `Anaconda <http://hyperspy.org/hyperspy-doc/current/user_guide/install.html#quick-instructions-to-install-hyperspy-using-anaconda-linux-macos-windows>`_.

 Windows bundle installers